mhkeller/layercake/src/content/guide/00-introduction.md

 Layer Cake is a graphics framework for [Svelte](https://svelte.dev) that removes the boilerplate from making responsive web graphics. it gives you common elements, like a coordinate system and scales, for you to start creating your own dataviz layers, like axes, plots and annotations.

 Layer Cake is described as a framework and not a library because unlike Vega or HighCharts, it doesn't automatically create, for example, a scatter chart for you.
 It gives you the scales and the DOM element to encode chart elements from your data.
-This is because every chart ends up being custom in one way or another.
-Other libraries handle this usually by creating a complex JSON specification but learning that is a big investment and often mentally taxing.
+This is because every chart usually ends up needing some customization in one way or another.
+Those other libraries handle customization  usually by creating a complex JSON specification but learning that is a big investment and can be another layer of abstraction to take into account.

-The idea behind a Layer Cake chart is you can start from a basic scatter, line or bar chart template but because those chart layers live in your project, you can customize them however you want.
+The idea behind a Layer Cake chart is you can start from a basic scatter, line or bar chart template and – because those chart layers live in your project – you can customize them however you want.

 By organizing a graphic into layers, you can more easily reuse components from project to project.
 It also lets you easily move between web languages (SVG, Canvas, HTML, WebGL) by giving you a common coordinate system they can all use.
 That way, you can choose the best format for each element without worrying superimposing different elements on top of one another.

 Layer Cake is more about having a system to organize your own custom components than it is a high-level charting library.
-It doesn't have any built-in concepts or strong opinions about how your data should be structured.

 > Layer Cake uses D3 scales.
 See more in the [xScale](/guide#xscale), [yScale](/guide#yscale), [zScale](/guide#zscale) and [rScale](/guide#rscale) sections of the [Layer Cake Props API](/guide#layercake-props).